10 Healthcare Dashboard Examples + Key Metrics to Track

 Why It Matters:

 Failing an audit or missing a safety issue can lead to legal trouble or harm to patients.
+This dashboard helps spot those red flags before they become serious problems.

 It builds accountability, supports certifications, and keeps your healthcare facility trusted and respected.